ON MY FATHER’S EIGHTIETH

 long decades past

-since they smelted down the gods,
+since they smelted down

 recasting them as angels